-In 1986, an ancient bridge site, with 112 timber bridge piles, was covering a field over 300m long was unearthed in Shaanxi Province.
+In 1986, an ancient bridge site, with 112 timber bridge piles covering a field over 300m long, was unearthed in Shaanxi Province.
 Using carbon-14 dating, the piles were found to be about 2200 years old.

 Yet the high probability of being the earliest timber bridge in the world is not the most amazing aspect of this ancient structure.
 What really extraordinary is the discovery made 3 years after the initial unearth of the bridge site.